antronerds/r2-tutorials/docs/Integrative_analysis_expression_methylation.md

 - Analyzing data with different datatypes this tutorial will focus on using methylation data and expression data.
 - For some patients, R2 may have multiple types of measurements within the platform.
 Assumed  that you have access to more than one datatype (for public data, or when you are part of an r2
-- Tumor Neuroblastoma - Lavarino - 23 - rma_sketch - u219 and Tumor Neuroblastoma - Lavarino - 41 - custom - ilmnhm450 will be used for this tutorial.
+- The Tumor Neuroblastoma - Lavarino - 23 - rma_sketch - u219 and Tumor Neuroblastoma - Lavarino - 41 - custom - ilmnhm450 datasets will be used for this tutorial.
 - Find correlation between methylated sites within a gene and gene expression